 We left Agra early and cold the day after visiting the Taj Mahal and Red Fort of Agra.
 The city was crowded, but by this point we have started to get used to chaotic traffic and the constant blowing of car horns.
 We left the hotel around 6am and were dropped off at the bus station to take the local bus to Jaipur, known as the Paris of India.
 A six hour ride on the local bus was a hip, no-frills way to travel.
 Riding through the small towns and villages was something we would have missed out on by train or plane.
 Dotted with small produce stands, crowds of people and animals moving in every direction – rural Indian towns were exciting to witness up close.

 This Easter, Mike and I decided to spend the holiday visiting Istanbul, Turkey.
-We didn’t know precisely what to expect in Istanbul, and the adventure was one of the most memorable trips we’ve ever had together.
-Istanbul packs a lot, which is makes sense because it is the economic, cultural and historical center of Turkey and connects Europe to Asia both physically and culturally.
+We didn’t know precisely what to expect in Istanbul.
+Still, the adventure was one of the most memorable trips we’ve ever had together.
+Istanbul packs a lot, which makes sense because it’s the economic, cultural and historical center of Turkey.
+The city also connects Europe to Asia both physically and culturally.

 I’ll be writing about the trip that we’re taking this week in stages and I’ll start by describing the itinerary we have lined up for a fun-filled, sun-filled mini-vacation to The Amalfi coast of Italy.
 Continue reading “Napoli, Italy Trip – Part 1”

-This is not my first time to Stockholm, I was there just a month ago, but this trip should be pretty different because I won’t be alone.
+Our friends are planning a visit in September.
+Our original plan was to bookend their trip with time in Copenhagen and hit Oktoberfest for the weekend.
+A little into the planning process, we realized that an Oktoberfest trip takes considerable more preparation and we looked for other options.
+We settled on Stockholm out of interest and economy – $88 roundtrip tickets are pretty persuasive.
+This is not my first time to Stockholm, I was there just a month ago, but this trip should be pretty different because I won’t be traveling alone.
 Yes, I traveled alone for the first time when I went to Stockholm in July.
 Mike was away on business and I found a flight even cheaper than the previously mentioned one so I booked it.
-Continue reading “Traveling Alone – Why Everyone Should Try it Once”
+Continue reading “Traveling alone – Why everyone should try it once”

 Preparing to travel can be exhausting.
 There’s a long list of things to plan from lodging to transportation and of course what to do when you get there.
 While tour groups can alleviate some of this burden, many people still prefer to take the ball themselves and travel like a local.
 Whatever your destination, getting to experience life as the natives do can bring your travel to the next level.
 Here are some tips on how to travel more authentically with examples from my adoptive home and popular European vacation destination, Copenhagen, Denmark.
 Continue reading “How to Travel Like a Local – Hidden Copenhagen”